-- a.
+a.
 The Student Discipline Committee is a College standing committee composed of student, faculty, and student services representatives.
-The chairperson of the committee shall be a faculty member who shall preside at the meetings. - b.
-The accused student shall be informed in writing of the date, time and place of the hearing not less than five (5) working days prior to the day of the hearing.

-- c.
+- b.
+The accused student shall be informed in writing of the date, time and place of the hearing not less than five (5) working days prior to the day of the hearing. - c.
 All hearings shall be closed unless the student requests an open hearing in writing. - d.
-The vice president for student services and enrollment management, or his/her designee, shall read the charges and present the results of the investigation. - e.
+The vice president for student services and enrollment management, or appropriate designee, shall read the charges and present the results of the investigation. - e.
 The student shall be given an opportunity to respond to the evidence against him/her.
 He/she shall have an opportunity to present his/her position, make such admissions, denials or explanations as he/she thinks appropriate and testify or present such other evidence as is available to him/her.
 The technical rules of evidence normally followed in civil and criminal trial shall not apply. - f.
 The student may be accompanied by an advisor whose participation shall be limited to advising the student and shall not include representing the student. - g.
 The student shall have the right to call witnesses in his/her behalf and the right to hear and question the witnesses against him/her. - h.
-Members of the committee shall have the right to ask questions. - All evidence upon which the decision is made shall be presented at the proceedings before the committee. - j.
-After all the presentations of evidence and testimony, the committee shall retire to discuss the case and render a decision - k.
+Members of the committee shall have the right to ask questions. - All evidence upon which the decision is made shall be presented at the proceedings before the committee. - After all the presentations of evidence and testimony, the committee shall retire to discuss the case and render a decision. - k.
 The student shall be notified of the decision, in writing, within five (5) days of the hearing and shall be advised of his/her right to appeal the decision of the Student Discipline Committee to the president for the College.